 By: Daniel Larson

 Daniel Larson is Staff Member of the Journal of High Technology Law.
-He is currently a 2L at Suffolk University Law School.
-He received a B.A. in Political Science from Rhode Island College.
-In addition to being a law student, Dan is a web developer specializing in video production and photography.
+He is currently a 2L at Suffolk Law.
+He received a B.A. in political science from Rhode Island College in 2012.
+In addition to being a law student, Dan is a website developer specializing in video production and photography.